 The European Central Bank Tightening the Monetary Policy

 In order to overcome the sharply increased inflation, the European Central Bank decided to tighten the monetary policy.
-The ECB committee increased the refinancing rate by additional 50 basis points, which is in line with the rate forecast by analysts.
+The ECB committee increased the refinancing rate by an additional 50 basis points, which is in line with the rate forecast by analysts.

 The easing of the pace of monetary policy tightening is due to the improvement of inflation indicators, in particular, the level of inflation across the Eurozone decreased to 10.0% in November, which is 0.6 percentage points less than the previous month.